led02/card10_firmware/Documentation/how-to-flash.rst

 .. warning::

-   With the current version of the bootloader, before attempting to flash using the debugger, make sure there is not ``card10.bin`` stored on the device.
+   With the current version of the bootloader, before attempting to flash using the debugger, make sure there is no ``card10.bin`` stored on the device.
    If there is, the bootloader will overwrite whatever you just flashed after reboot every time.